Three Wishes for Cinderella (1973 film): Plot

 The Stepmother and Dora leave for the castle ball.
-Visiting her owl, Cinderella wishes she could go then wonders if she could get another outfit.
+Visiting her owl, Cinderella wishes she could go, then wonders if she could get another outfit.
 A second hazelnut opens to reveal a lavish ball gown.
-Her horse is mysteriously saddled with an ornate sidesaddle.
-Riding to the castle, she makes her way to the ballroom, turning heads all along the way.
+Her horse is also saddled with an ornate sidesaddle.
+Riding to the castle, she makes her way to the ballroom.
 Donning a veil, she greets the Prince, who was tired of being pursued by the female guests.
 He finds the veiled stranger mysterious and charming.
 The King and Queen are amazed at his softened manner.
 She refuses to accept his proposal unless he can solve a riddle, which referenced their earlier meetings.
-She runs out and the Prince gives chase, following her back to her walled village.
-The villagers first mock the handsome stranger for seeking a beautiful princess in their midst then realize who he is.
-He has the women try on the slipper Cinderella had lost.
+She runs out and the Prince gives chase, following her back to her village.
+There, he has the women try on the slipper Cinderella had lost.
+Meanwhile, the Prince plays a game of darts against a mysterious figure known only as "Robin".
 The Stepmother and Dora return.
 Seeing the Prince, they scheme to snare him, tying up Cinderella and stealing her clothing.
 When he asks that the disguised Dora try on the slipper, the Stepmother snatches it and they ride away in a sled.
-The Prince chases until the sled falls into a small pond.
-Seeing that it's actually Dora, he takes the slipper and returns to the village.
+The Prince chases until the sled falls into a pond.
+Seeing that it is actually Dora, he takes the slipper and returns to the village.

 Cinderella visits her owl again.
-She's ecstatic to find that the final nut contains a wedding dress.
+She is ecstatic to find that the final nut contains a wedding dress.
 Donning it, she rides out on her horse, surprising the village and the Prince.
-The slipper fits and she wants to return the King-of-the-Hunt ring, but he slips it back on her finger.
+The slipper fits and she wants to return the ring, but he slips it back on her finger.
 She offers the riddle again and the Prince remembers his encounters with her alter egos.
-He proposes to Cinderella, who wordlessly accepts, with the entire village cheering for her.
+He proposes to Cinderella, who accepts, with the entire village cheering for her.